Pandaqi/Pandaqi-Studio/pandaqi-studio/content/easter-eggventures/play/quizhide-queaster/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "Quizhide Queaster"
-headerTitle: "Win the reverse egg hunt by cleverly changing egg locations just before you decide to look."
 blurb: "Win the reverse egg hunt by cleverly changing where eggs are hidden just before you decide to look."
-blurbShort: "An [Easter Eggventures](/easter-eggventures/) game about hiding eggs and communicating their location to the seekers using vague fantastical clues."
+# blurb: "An [Easter Eggventures](/easter-eggventures/) game about hiding eggs and communicating their location to the seekers using vague fantastical clues."
 blurbProject: "One team hides the eggs, the other searches.
 But communication between them is unfortunately limited to vague, dreamlike illustrations."
 weightProject: 10

 downloadLink: "https://drive.google.com/drive/folders/1AAQRgCe5rsNxgsaNKRV8uYlT7MVDY6sT"

-color: "brown"

 date: 2025-03-26

 difficulty: "no-brainer"
-categories: ["boardgame", "tile-game", "standard"]
+categories: ["board-game", "tile-game", "standard"]
 genre: ["family", "party"]
 tags: ["shared-map", "creative", "limited-communication", "guessing"]
 themes: ["colorful", "holiday"]